Abandoned & Little-Known Airfields:

 In 1985, the United States conveyed the Richards-Gebaur land back to Kansas City.

-The last photo which has been located showing any military aircraft at Richards-Gebaur Airport was a 1990 USGS aerial view looking southeast,
+The last photo which has been located showing a military aircraft at Richards-Gebaur Airport

 As part of a Base Realignment and Closure (BRAC) decision to close Richards-Gebaur ARS,